-4.8m viewers watched The Virtual Grand National on ITV as this unique concept replaced the real race.
+4.8m viewers watched The Virtual Grand National on ITV as this unique concept replaced the real race in April 2020.
 12.7m people saw the race as it was screened or highlights that evening on BBC News (BBC1) or ITV News.
 It was covered by Sky News; CNN worldwide and BBC World.
 20m people saw the build-up on social media and the nation dressed up and drank champagne like the real thing!

 £2.9m was raised by the bookmakers (who donated their betting profits) as it became a gaming event for the first time and donated it to NHS Charities Together and health charities in the Republic of Ireland.